Leadership is a Responsibility We All Bear

 Large retailers and related business—names like Macy’s, Nordstrom, Neiman Marcus, JCPenney—were experiencing varying degrees of difficulty with the traditional retail business model before the pandemic.
 And since the pandemic has shut down the US for several months, Neiman Marcus and JCPenny have already declared bankruptcy.
 And as these large retailers, hotel chains and even hospitals battle to regain strength, there will most certainly be less construction and renovation projects, which negatively affects the construction industry.

 As to the notion of waiting on a COVID-19 vaccine to open the country and economy, we do not have the luxury to wait 18 months for development, and the additional time for deployment of the vaccine.
-Frankly, while there is no vaccine for coronavirus, neither is there a vaccine for the SARS virus, which was seen as a great threat several years ago and remains a threat for future outbreak.
+Frankly, while there is no vaccine for coronavirus, neither is there a vaccine for the SARS virus, which was seen as a great threat several years ago and remains a threat for a future outbreak.

 Fiscal conservatives may be repelled by extensive government intervention in America’s economy in response to COVID-19.
 However, it will take these bold measures by Congress and the Federal Reserve to stabilize the economy and begin to get it back on its feet.
 And, just like there are risks associated with virtually every aspect of everyday life, elected officials must accept that bold leadership will come with taking some chances.
 Even the consumer will have to take a leadership role by working hard and contributing their share to help our country return to a more “normal” way of life.
 Consumers must overcome fear and step out of their homes, into the sunlight and begin to endorse business establishments that work to earn their trust.